pretix/pretix-docs/docs/topics/scan.md

 !["Connect a new device" page, showing options for the name of the device, the events it should have access to, its security profile, and gate.](../assets/screens/scan/connect-new-device.png "Connect new device screenshot")

-Open the [pretix backend](https://pretix.eu/control/) and navigate to [Your organizer] :fontawesome-solid-arrow-right: ":fontawesome-solid-mobile-screen: Devices".
+Open the [pretix backend](https://pretix.eu/control/) and navigate to [Your organizer] :fa3-arrow-right: ":fa3-mobile-phone: Devices".
 Give the device a unique and recognizable name such as "Entrance B phone 1".
 You can authorize the device for all events or limit its access to certain events only.
 Select "pretixSCAN" from the "Security profile" dropdown menu.